 Federal Work-Study offers students the opportunity to earn funds to help cover their educational expenses through part-time employment during the school year.
 The maximum award is \$3,000 per year.
+Federal Work Study awards are determined by financial need and are available to students enrolled in six (6) or more units per semester.

-Financial Aid Refund Policy
+Financial Aid Refund Policy (R2T4)

 San Bernardino Valley College will determine the amount of federal financial aid that a student has "earned" in accordance with federal regulations.
+The Financial Aid Office uses a federal formula to determine how much aid a student earned based on his/her last day of attendance.
 Students who receive federal financial aid and do not begin attendance in any of their classes will be required to repay all of the funds they received.
 Students who withdraw from all classes prior to completing more than 60 percent of the semester will have their financial aid eligibility recalculated based on the percentage of the semester completed, and will be required to repay any "unearned" financial aid they received.
 At San Bernardino Valley College, a student's withdrawal date is: